andrew/ultimate-awesome/README.md

 - [Awesome-LLM](https://github.com/MLNLP-World/Awesome-LLM) - This project collects awesome resources (e.g., papers, open-source models) for large language model (LLM).
 - [awesome-pentest](https://github.com/muhammd/awesome-pentest) - Awesome Penetration Testing   A collection of awesome penetration testing resources.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
+- [awesome-lisp-machine](https://github.com/ghosthamlet/awesome-lisp-machine) - A curated list of awesome Lisp Machine and Lisp Operating System.
 - [awesome-pulumi](https://github.com/pulumiverse/awesome-pulumi) - Curated list of resources on Pulumi.
 - [analytics-readings](https://github.com/flpezet/analytics-readings) - Readings for Analytics Engineers.
 - [awesome-vision-language-models-for-earth-observation](https://github.com/geoaigroup/awesome-vision-language-models-for-earth-observation) - A curated list of awesome vision and language resources for earth observation.
 - [36-graphql-concepts](https://github.com/Novvum/36-graphql-concepts) - 📜 36 concepts every GraphQL developer should know.
+- [awesome-snowflake](https://github.com/Snowflake-Labs/awesome-snowflake) - A curated list of resources about Snowflake.
 - [awesome-ai-tools](https://github.com/tankvn/awesome-ai-tools) - A curated list of 7766 awesome AI tools.
 - [awesome-webex](https://github.com/CiscoDevNet/awesome-webex) - A curated list of Cisco Webex resources for developers.
 - [Awesome-Open-AI-Sora](https://github.com/Curated-Awesome-Lists/Awesome-Open-AI-Sora) - Sora AI Awesome List – Your go-to resource hub for all things Sora AI, OpenAI's groundbreaking model for crafting realistic scenes from text.
 Explore a curated collection of articles, videos, podcasts, and news about Sora's capabilities, advancements, and more.
-- [awesome-lisp-machine](https://github.com/ghosthamlet/awesome-lisp-machine) - A curated list of awesome Lisp Machine and Lisp Operating System.
 - [resources](https://github.com/Graphics-Programming-Virtual-Meetup/resources) - Graphics Programming Resources List.
 - [awesome-inertiajs](https://github.com/innocenzi/awesome-inertiajs) - A curated list of awesome Inertia.js resources.
 - [awesome-voice-conversion](https://github.com/JeffC0628/awesome-voice-conversion) - A curated list of awesome voice conversion, projects and communities.